Moodybleu/Moodybleu/README.md

 - 👀 I’m interested in photography, puzzles, and geology
 - 🌱 I’m currently learning liquid(shopify code), Javascript, and how to adult
 - 💞️ I’m looking to collaborate on web design
-- 📫 How to reach me on Slack @moodybleu
+- 📫 How to reach me? on Slack @moodybleu

 <!---
 Moodybleu/Moodybleu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.